OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/27 February 2016.md

     - **Potassium-40** and physiological oddities: "transfer process leak" and failure.
     - Fireballs observed: probing portals.
 - Incompetent science in our reality can have similar destructive effects in others, including nuclear experiments.
+- These amateur experiments are not uncommon and often have unintended consequences.

 ---

 ## Contact and Alien Interactions